 1. A good jacket.

 Self explanatory?
-Maybe, but you would not believe how many men and women show up in tasting rooms when it’s 40 degrees out and raining with nothing but a t-shirt on.
-Even in the summer, sometimes being seated outdoors can get chilly, and if you go on a tour into a wine cave the temperature is going to be 55 degrees so a versatile jacket is a must.
+Maybe, but you would not believe how many folks show up underdressed expecting sunny, warm California weather year-round.
+While we are typically blessed in the weather department, there is a huge shift in temperature throughout the day, so layers help.
+Even in mid-summer, the mornings and evenings here get chilly, not to mention if you go on a wine cave tour the temperature is going to be about 55 degrees.
+A versatile jacket is a must.

 2. Your ID.